OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **egg**
-        A zip file with a specified internal directory structure that contains a python package or module.
+        A zip file with a specified internal directory structure that contains a Python package or module.
 It is similar to a jar file in java.
 For more information on eggs, see PythonEggs_.

       .. _PythonEggs: http://peak.telecommunity.com/DevCenter/PythonEggs